gpei/for_test/README.md

 \[1\] [Action Hooks documentation](https://github.com/openshift/origin-server/blob/master/node/README.writing_applications.md#action-hooks)
 \[2\] [Markers](#markers)

-OpenShift will look for the `php` and `libs` directories when serving your application. index.php will handle requests to the root URL of your application.
+OpenShift will look for tddddddddhe `php` and `libs` directories when serving your application. index.php will handle requests to the root URL of your application.
 You can create new directories as needed.